Skip to main content

 Introduction to components

-The available components are the following:
+The available components are:

 • Planned Tasks: shows planned tasks in a grid for easier searching.

-• Gantt Chart: allows to plan projects using a Gantt chart including dependencies, constraints and multiple planning modes.
+• Gantt Chart: allows to plan projects using a Gantt chartGantt chartA timeline view for long-term project planning, showing tasks, durations, dependencies and milestones. including dependencies, constraints and multiple planning modes.

-• Map: shows the map, location of addresses, position of resources and assets, calculated route, travel time and travel distance.
+• Map: shows the map, location of addresses, position of resourcesResourceAn entity that can carry out work - a person, vehicle, tool, or room - that you schedule on the planning board. and assets, calculated route, travel time and travel distance.

 • Resource Filters: allows to filter resources on the planning boards.